poepperl/rdfier/docu/INPUT_FORMAT.md

 |afe:29    |<http://nomisma.org/id/ae>|

 The marker `coin` is in the column header of the first column with the subjects and thus does not define a predicate, it is discarded by the program and has no effect.
-The two `^^uri` markers assign the type uri to all entries in their columns if they have no own type.
-Therefore entries like `nm:ar` and `<http://nomisma.org/id/ae>` are read as URI.
+The two `^^uri` markers assign the type uri to all entries in their columns if they do not have their own type.
+Therefore, entries like `nm:ar` and `<http://nomisma.org/id/ae>` are read as URIs.
-Since there is no URI for kryptonite in the *nm* namespace, this is realized by an blank node and `^^blank` is used as a marker.
+Since there is no URI for kryptonite in the *nm* namespace, this is realized by a blank node, and `^^blank` is used as a marker.
 The entry `kryptonite` has no influence and is discarded by the program.

 Datatypes and Languages